mctrl-io/mctrl/README.md

   rise.
 Everyone likes those returns.

   Let's be clear: Mission CTRL is for everyone, and always will be, and there's no secret or cultish or weird agenda behind it.
+If you want to create an atheist mission to feed the hungry, please do so ASAP and I'll do my best to spend time on the ground as a missionary for that cause, if you'll have me.

-  Anyway, I'm sharing my background in order to explain a little about my peculiar relationship with technology, my respect for your individual freedom, our guiding principles (which are expressed in the acronym CTRL), and that I'm equipped to deploy on this mission and succeed -- with the support of Mission CTRL.
+  Anyway, I'm sharing my background in order to explain a little about my peculiar relationship with technology, my respect for your individual freedom (in word, thought and deed), the guiding principles of the MetaMission, which are expressed in the acronym CTRL, and that I'm equipped to deploy on this mission and succeed -- with the support of Mission CTRL.

   Maybe Raven will say something later.
+You'll see us appearing soon in video Mission Logs, and we'll be in constant contact with the community in Twitter Spaces and Discord chats.

+  Thanks for reading, and God bless all of you.
+    -- TC Howitt, MetaMissionary

 ---